MicrosoftDocs/power-automate-docs/articles/ui-flows/setup.md

 During installation, you can change the default settings if you do not want to send usage data to Microsoft.
 To do so, uncheck **Allow Microsoft to collect usage data to improve UI flows**.

-## Activate the UI flows and Power Automate Desktop browser extension
+## Activate the UI flows and Power Automate Desktop (preview) browser extension

 Once the installation is complete, all you have to do is make sure that the extensions for UI flows and Power Automate Desktop (preview) are active on the browser(s) you use.